Causing Best Self

 3. Combine when it’s time – Great coaches will break new learning into specific tasks only in the beginning.
 Once there is basic familiarity, combine gap responses

-A recent teen I worked with was keeping his eye on procrastination and communication: I combined his gap practice after a while to share out loud with a family member when he was starting his learning, what he planned to accomplish and when he anticipated finishing.
+A recent teen I worked with was keeping his eye on two distinct aspects of himself to work on: procrastination and communication with his family: I combined his gap practice and coached him to share out loud with a family member when he was starting his learning, what he planned to accomplish and when he anticipated finishing.
 We tracked this ‘practice’ each day and talked about it’s impact, and a real shift came about in both areas.